jboss-fuse/jboss-fuse-docker/readme.md

 ## Extending the image

-To be able to create a management user to access the administration console create a Dockerfile with the following content:

-    FROM jboss/jboss-fuse-full
-    COPY users.properties /opt/jboss/jboss-fuse/etc/

-Then create a `users.properties` file that contains your users, passwords, and roles.
+First, create a `users.properties` file that contains your users, passwords, and roles.
 For example:

     admin=password,Operator, Maintainer, Deployer, Auditor, Administrator, SuperUser
     dev=password,Operator, Maintainer, Deployer

+Then create a Dockerfile with the following content:

+    FROM jboss/jboss-fuse-full
+    COPY users.properties /opt/jboss/jboss-fuse/etc/

-Then you can build the image:
+Then you can build a new Docker image using the following commnad:

     docker build --tag=jboss/jboss-fuse-full-admin .

-Run it:
+Run your new image:

     docker run -it -p 8181:8181 jboss/jboss-fuse-full-admin

-The administration console should be available at http://localhost:8181.
+The administration console should be available at [http://localhost:8181/hawtio](http://localhost:8181/hawtio)

 ## Ports Opened by Fuse